OfficeDev/office-scripts-docs/docs/overview/excel.md

 [!INCLUDE [Public preview](../includes/preview-note.md)]

 Help your colleagues find and run your scripts by adding script buttons to a workbook.
-With any script, go to the **More options (…)** menu and select **Add button**.
-This creates a button in the workbook that runs the associated script when pressed.
-It also shares the script with the workbook, so everyone with access can use your helpful automation.
+With any script, go to the **More options (…)** menu in the script's Details page and select **Add button**.
+This creates a button in the workbook that runs the associated script when selected.
+It also shares the script with the workbook, so everyone with write permissions to the workbook can use your helpful automation.

 :::image type="content" source="../images/add-button.png" alt-text="The 'Add button' option in the Code Editor's menu.":::

+You can also add a script button when creating a new script by selecting the **More options (…)** menu in the Code Editor and then selecting **Add button**.

 ## Connect Office Scripts to Power Automate